Contributions to the Plans

 - Penn's Contributions

-Your contributions, which are deducted from your paycheck, can be made on a pre-tax or Roth basis.
-This allows you to choose the tax treatment that best supports your long-term goals.
+You can make contributions from your paycheck on a pre-tax or Roth basis, depending on the tax treatment that best fits your goals.

 Pre-tax contributions

-Pre-tax contributions are tax-deferred, so you don’t pay taxes on the contributions, or on any investment earnings, until you take the money out of your account.
+These are deducted before taxes, so you don’t pay taxes on the contributions or their investment earnings until you withdraw the money.

 Roth contributions

-Roth contributions are taken from your pay after taxes, but all earnings are tax-free if they are taken as a Qualified Distribution (you must be at least 59½ years of age, and you must have made your first Roth contribution to the plan at least five years ago).
+These are made after taxes, but all earnings can be withdrawn tax-free as a Qualified Distribution—if you’re at least 59½ and have held Roth contributions in the plan for at least five years.

 Quick Links